French77/doc-installation-guide/docs/choose.rst

 The 32-bit ISO images are provided for compatibility with older computers.
 32-bit processors are extremely rare nowadays and most computers are able to run in 64-bit.
 If your computer was manufactured after 2007, you probably have a 64-bit processor.

-If you have an old computer and you are unsure whether or not it can run in 64-bit, please check the following table:
+If you have an old computer and you are unsure whether or not it can run in 64-bit, please check the following link:

 https://en.wikipedia.org/wiki/X86#Chronology